-5.1 The government has indicated that bids for improved cycling and walking infrastructure will only be considered if a local cycling and walking infrastructure plan is in place.
-The Carlisle plan lists a large number of potential schemes which have been ranked in priority order based on a range of criteria which are detailed in the report.
+6.1 The government has indicated that bids for improved cycling and walking infrastructure will only be considered if a local cycling and walking infrastructure plan is in place.
+The Carlisle plan lists a large number of potential schemes which have been ranked in priority order based on a range of criteria.

-6. Contribution to the Carlisle Plan Priorities
+7 Contribution to the Carlisle Plan Priorities

-6.1 The LCWIP is intended to assist with promoting Active Travel and all the health benefits which are associated with this.
+7.1 The LCWIP is intended to assist with promoting Active Travel and all the health benefits which are associated with this.
 In this respect it should greatly assist in achieving the Carlisle Plan Priorities.